 Battleship Gray Linoleum is wonderfully inexpensive and can be found in extremely large sizes (24"x36" mounted).
 It tends to be a slower process, as the material is harder and more prone to cracking if you're not careful.
 The blocks can also harden over time if not properly cared for, especially with frequent use.
 I like to buy the pre-mounted blocks, as a personal preference; the mounting makes them really easy to handle while printing.

-Blick makes a two-toned rubber called Ready-Cut that's a bit more expensive, but still reasonable.
+Blick makes a two-toned rubber called Ready-Cut that's a bit more expensive, but still very reasonable.
 It also comes in a variety of sizes, with its largest being 12"x18".
-It carves smoothly and easily, with only a little snagging here and there.
+It carves smoothly and easily, with only a little snagging here and there if your tools aren’t sharpened properly.
 It has become my preference lately.

 Speedball makes a pink rubber called Speedy Carve, which I find to be the smoothest to carve, extremely durable, and just a dream to work with.
 It's a little pricier to buy, but really worth it for particularly important projects.
 Unfortunately, they're a little more limited on sizes, with the largest being right around 12"x12".
 Also, don't be confused by their similarly named materials; remember to look for the pink rubber.

-Next to material, I find inks to be one of the most finicky elements of printmaking - one printmaker might swear by a certain brand, while another can't seem to make it work.
-This is an area I really encourage you to branch out and experiment.
+Next to material, I find inks to be one of the most finicky elements of printmaking - one printmaker might swear by a certain brand, while another has nothing nice to say about it.
+This is an area I really encourage you to branch out and experiment before settling on a favorite.
 All sorts of factors can affect what works for you personally, from your style to your climate.

-I have four Speedball brayers (the thing you use to roll the paint onto your block).
-Two are the Speedball Deluxe 4" Soft Rubber Brayer, one is 2" Soft Rubber Brayer, and the last is the 4" Hard Rubber Brayer.
+I have many Speedball brayers (the thing you use to roll the paint onto your block).
+Some are the Speedball Deluxe 4" Soft Rubber Brayer, a couple are 2" Soft Rubber Brayer, there's one 4" Hard Rubber Brayer, and the last is a 6" Soft Rubber Brayer.
 There are several other sizes available, but I like the control I have with these, while being able to cover a block quite quickly.
-I use the smaller one mostly for smaller projects.
+I use the smaller ones mostly for smaller projects or details.